BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 Found in Durlag's Tower, this axe would be further improvable.

 ##### Creation
-The upgrade will require the Wizard Slayer +1 axe; an emerald; plus 6,000 gold.
+The upgrade will require the Wizard Slayer +1 axe; a water opal; plus 6,000 gold.

 ### ~~Axe +2 Beruel's Retort~~